Eng-Hisham991/National_Park_Analysis/README.md

 # National_Park_Analysis-

-## Team Members
+## Introduction:
-* Hisham
-* Abdullah
-* Ann

-This project gathered and analysed data pertaining to factors that may influence National Parks.
+ - This project gathered and analysed data pertaining to factors that may influence National Parks.

-We used data from a variety of APIs including
-* NPS
-* NPS STAT
+## Dataset was downloaded by using API from:

+  - National Park Services (www.nps.gov).

-* Census Data
+  - Census Data (www.census,gov).

-* Dark Sky API
+  - Dark Sky (www.darksky.net).

-* EIA data
+  - Energy Information Administration data (www.eia.giv)

-_(although we tested many more including openweather and myfuelbuddy)_
+  - Note: although we tested many more data sources including openweather and myfuelbuddy.

+## Note:

-Despite the layout of this repository we were _very organized_
+  - Despite the layout of this repository we were _very organized_

+## Result:

-All our code is documented and explained in
+  - All our code is documented and explained in project1_group2_AA.ipynb

-* project1_group2_AA.ipynb
+ Hisham (@Eng-Hisham991), Ann (@annmcnamara) and Abdullah (@Abdullah101298)